 Jamie Bounds Wilson, B.A., M.A., M.L.I.S.

-Contact Jamie Wilson for assistance with: Library Administration, Library Web Services, Electronic Resources, Library Card Applications, PaperCut Print Management System, and Donations
+Contact Jamie Wilson for assistance with: Library Administration, Library Web Services, Electronic Resources and Databases, Library Card Applications, PaperCut Print Management System, and Donations

 Elizabeth Beck, B.A., M.L.S.